Nauja/ue4-chest2d-sample/README.md

 You can see that the size of one frame is really small (16x32 pixels).
-If it were displayed as is in UE4, then all your physics would have to be configured with really small values and placing or moving actors in the editor would become complicated due to their small size.
+If it were displayed as is in UE4, then all your physics would have to be configured with really small values and placing or moving Actors in the editor would become complicated due to their small size.

 So, in this sample all sprites are configured with a **pixels per unit** of **0.5** that effectively make them scaled by two: